amitxv/PC-Tuning/docs/post-install.md

 - Even if you do not want to raise the timer resolution beyond 1ms, it is useful to call for it nonetheless as old applications do not raise the resolution which results in unexpected behavior

 - Higher resolution results in higher precision, but in some cases 0.5ms provides less precision than something slightly lower such as 0.507ms.
 You should benchmark what calling resolution provides the highest precision (the lowest deltas) in the [MeasureSleep](https://github.com/amitxv/TimerResolution) program while requesting different resolutions with the [SetTimerResolution](https://github.com/amitxv/TimerResolution) program.
 This should be carried out under load as idle benchmarks may be misleading.
-The [micro-adjust-benchmark.ps1](https://github.com/amitxv/TimerResolution/blob/main/micro-adjust-benchmark.ps1) script can be used to automate the process.
+The [micro-adjust-benchmark.ps1](https://github.com/amitxv/TimerResolution/blob/main/micro-adjust-benchmark.ps1) script can be used to automate the process

     - See [Micro-adjusting timer resolution for higher precision](/docs/research.md#micro-adjusting-timer-resolution-for-higher-precision) for a detailed explanation